 One of the biggest RV living expenses is the cost of campgrounds and RV parks.
 Fortunately, this cost can be cut down quite a lot through the use of camping clubs and memberships.

 Clubs such as Passport America offer discounts on nightly stays for those short stops along your route.
 Meanwhile, a Thousand Trails membership is perfect for saving on slightly longer stints.
 Other great camping clubs include Boondockers Welcome and Harvest Hosts.
+If your goal is to meet people Xscapers a sub group of Escapees is a great place to do that.
+Of course a membership at Fulltime Families also does this.

 Investing in a few of these clubs can save you thousands of dollars over time.